Achievements of MBRGI so far

 The UAE is a regional leader in encouraging entrepreneurship and pioneering innovation.
 The UAE Government stresses on these as essential keys to sustainable progress.
 In the recent past, the visionary leaders of the UAE have announced several initiatives and policies in these fields.
 The UAE recognises industrialisation as the key to economic development.

 In the area of spreading entrepreneurship and innovation, Mohammed bin Rashid Al Maktoum Global Initiatives and its affiliated bodies aim to train officials and leaders from 155 governmental organisations from various countries around the world, in order to develop the governmental mindset and raise the level of public services.
-In addition, it has also invested 1billion AED to create an integrated environment to serve creative innovators locally, regionally and globally through the Museum of the Future.
+In addition, it has also invested AED 1 billion to create an integrated environment to serve creative innovators locally, regionally and globally through the Museum of the Future.